Crafting Diverse Experiences for Global Appeal

 May 2, 2024

-It’s no secret that in last few years, Qatar has been firmly pushing ahead with its plans to become a travel hotspot in the Middle East.
-Hosting the 2022 World Cup only furthered its position, helping it to stand out from the neighbouring UAE.
-As a result, this country – one with a great sense of pride in exceptional hospitality – is fast expanding its international tourism, with a goal of welcoming over six million visitors a year by 2030.
+In recent years, Qatar has been firmly pushing ahead with its plans to become a travel hotspot in the Middle East.
+Hosting the 2022 World Cup furthered its position, helping it to stand out from the neighbouring UAE.
+International tourism is expanding rapidly with a goal of welcoming over six million visitors a year by 2030.

-This means there is a whole new set of opportunities and challenges for operators or investors looking to develop here.
+As a result, a whole new set of opportunities and challenges for operators and investors looking to develop here has arisen.
 When introducing a brand, however, it’s pivotal to understand the distinctive cultural context and how a building will actually work within the local lifestyle.
-There is also the need for a well-thought-out climatic response, with temperatures frequently rising above 45 degrees Celsius.
+There is also the need for a considered climatic response, with temperatures frequently rising above 45 degrees Celsius.

 As well as places for international visitors, hotels in this region also tend to go beyond tourism, providing essential meeting spots for locals and as hubs for activity and places that create moments of connection.
 They are therefore widely deemed a ‘third space’, especially when factoring in the climate and the need for respite from the heat.